ThaisaJungles/Haidi_Xu/README.md

 # Haidi_Xu
-Raw data files from the study "Fiber alignment, niches for gut bacteria on simple and complex fiber structures"
+This document contains raw data from the study "Fiber alignment, niches for gut bacteria on simple and complex fiber structures", organized in an excel spreadsheet with to tabs conatining:

+(1) Glycosidic linkage profile analysis
+(2) Pure bacterial growth experiments including single and mixed strains growth experiments